 How to be a Responsible Tourist

 In our modern day, more and more people are travelling more often, further afield and for longer durations.
-Therefore, it is extremely important that these tourists respect the places they are visiting, by following their customs and helping local people.
+Therefore, these tourists must respect the places they are visiting, by following their customs and helping local people.
 Below are our top tips for being a responsible tourist;

 - Do not litter!
-Basic rule, it is rude and disrespectful, do not do it.
+A basic rule, it is rude and disrespectful, do not do it.

 - Research – check local laws and customs before you travel to make sure you don’t accidentally offend anyone.